gajus/brim/README.md

 There are several pre-conditions and obstacles to manage the view state, e.g. for minimal-ui to work, there has to be enough content to enable user to scroll; for minimal-ui to persist, window scroll must be offset on page load and after orientation change.
 Furthermore, [there is no way of calculating the dimensions of the minimal-ui](http://stackoverflow.com/questions/26801943/how-to-get-the-window-size-of-fullscreen-view-when-not-in-fullscreen) using the `screen` variable, and thus no way of telling when user is in the minimal-ui in advance.

+## Features

-Brim solves all of these issues and provides a seamless ground for controlling the state of the view:
+Brim solves all of the issues associated with determining the state of the UI and controlling the persistence.
+Specifically:

 * Determines when user is in the minimal-ui.
 * Determines when the view changes.